Romain Grosjean: Other ventures

-In 2014 Grosjean was featured in French disc jockey David Guetta's music video titled "Dangerous".
+In 2014, Grosjean was featured in French disc jockey David Guetta's music video titled "Dangerous".

-In October 2017 Grosjean launched Cuisine et Confidences, a cookbook he authored with his wife.
+In October 2017, Grosjean launched Cuisine et Confidences, a cookbook he authored with his wife.

 Grosjean also founded R8G eSports, a sim racing team.

-He also has his own YouTube channel called Romain Grosjean Official with 253K subscribers which he launched in November 2017.
+Grosjean also has his own YouTube channel called Romain Grosjean Official with 253K subscribers which he launched in November 2017.

 In 2024, Grosjean became a partner in Field Pass Inc, a brand management and media company he worked with as a client in 2023.